MBJuric/kumuluzee-samples/kumuluzee-kafka/kumuluzee-kafka-consumer/README.md

 # KumuluzEE Kafka &mdash; consume Kafka messages

-> Develop a REST service that produces Kafka messages to selected topic
+> Develop a KumuluzEE microservice that consumes Kafka messages from a selected topic

-The objective of this sample is to show how to consume Kafka messages.
+The objective of this sample is to show how to consume Kafka messages with KumuluzEE microservices.
 The tutorial will guide you through all the necessary steps.
 You will add KumuluzEE dependencies into pom .xml.
 You will develop a simple annotated method, which uses KumuluzEE Kafka extension for consuming messages.
 Required knowledge: basic familiarity with Apache Kafka.